Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - First, prepare the cucumber by removing the seeds.
 Slice it lengthwise and use the tip of a teaspoon to scrape out the seeds.
-Dice finely (1/4 is perfect), toss with the 1 teaspoon of Kosher salt and place in a colander.
-Allow to drain for 30 minutes (the salt will help to draw out the water in the cucumber).
+Dice finely (1/4 is perfect), toss with 1 teaspoon of Kosher salt and place in a colander.
+Allow it to drain for 30 minutes (the salt will help to draw out the water in the cucumber).

 - After the 30-minute rest, squeeze the cucumber to remove as much liquid as possible (don't rinse off the salt).

 - Combine the prepared cucumber with the yogurt, garlic, lemon zest and juice, fresh dill, chives, and black pepper.
 Taste for seasoning and add more salt if needed.